Developmental state

-Developmental state, or hard state, is a term used by international political economy scholars to refer to the phenomenon of state-led macroeconomic planning in East Asia in the late 20th century.
-In this model of capitalism (sometimes referred to as state development capitalism), the state has more independent, or autonomous, political power, as well as more control over the economy.
+Developmental state, hard state, State-led developmentalism or in some cases Neo-developmental state, is a term used by international political economy scholars to refer to the phenomenon of state-led macroeconomic planning in East Asia in the late 20th century.
+In this model of capitalism (sometimes referred to as state-development capitalism), the state has more independent, or autonomous, political power, as well as more control over the economy.
 A developmental state is characterized by having strong state intervention, as well as extensive regulation and planning.
 The term has subsequently been used to describe countries outside East Asia that satisfy the criteria of a developmental state.
 The developmental state is sometimes contrasted with a predatory state or weak state.

 The first person to seriously conceptualize the developmental state was Chalmers Johnson.
 Johnson defined the developmental state as a state that is focused on economic development and takes necessary policy measures to accomplish that objective.
 He argued that Japan's economic development had much to do with far-sighted intervention by bureaucrats, particularly those in the Ministry of International Trade and Industry (MITI).
 He wrote in his book MITI and the Japanese Miracle:

 In states that were late to industrialize, the state itself led the industrialization drive, that is, it took on developmental functions.
 These two differing orientations toward private economic activities, the regulatory orientation and the developmental orientation, produced two different kinds of business-government relationships.
 The United States is a good example of a state in which the regulatory orientation predominates, whereas Japan is a good example of a state in which the developmental orientation predominates.